fbpx

 7. Bergen, Norway

-Population 247,731.
-Norway's second city and former capital is best known for its historic Hanseatic history.
+Population 291,940.
+Norway's second biggest city and former capital is best known for its historic Hanseatic history.
 German traders built the city up during the late Middle Ages due to the demand from continental Europe for Norwegian fish, seafood and fish oil.

-These days, the city is visited by thousands of tourists every day, many arriving by cruise ship.
+These days, the city is visited by thousands of tourists every day, many arriving by cruise ship, and others on the famous Bergen Line railway from Oslo.
 Day-trippers spend their time in the historic Bryggen district, but there's loads more to see.

 To escape the crowds and discover the area's true charms, slip into the alleyways behind.
 Here you'll discover beautifully restored architecture home to modern independent boutiques and galleries.